 While some people in California think it is unfair that the court does not allow injured minors to access their settlement funds immediately, the purpose of having these court-supervised settlements is to:

 When the minor becomes an adult, the settlement funds on the minor’s blocked account will be immediately unblocked and available for use.
-A purchased annuity, on the other hand, is provided to the minor over time and is generally used to pay for education and college on an annual basis or lump sum payments after the minor reaches the age of majority.
+A purchased annuity, on the other hand, is provided to the minor over time and is generally used to pay for education and college on an annual basis or lump sum payments after the minor reach the age of majority.

 “Usually, these payments are scheduled and approved by the guardian to become available when the now-adult reaches the age of 18, 21, and 25,” explains our experienced personal injury attorney in California.